 I can’t bring myself to remember a time when I debugged PHP without using Xdebug.
 It is the debugging and profiling extension for PHP, that allows you to literally step through your code as it executes to troubleshoot code, watch values, evaluate expressions, and much more.
 PhpStorm integrates seamlessly with Xdebug with minimal installation, giving you so much more insight than

 Once you have set a breakpoint, and your code has hit that point, you can really take a second and look under the hood.
-You can expand objects and arrays, view the stacktrace, and in PhpStorm 9.0 there is a lovely tooltip hover detail, which evaluates expression inline.
+You can expand objects and arrays, view the stack trace, and in PhpStorm there is a lovely tooltip hover detail, which evaluates expression inline.
 Take a look at my quick demo of troubleshooting code with Xdebug:

-Xdebug also includes a profiling tool which is useful for debugging performance of plugins, applications and processes.
+We’ve written about Xdebug Profiling before in PhpStorm, which includes a profiling tool, useful for debugging the performance of WordPress plugins, applications and processes.
 Although it is bundled with Xdebug, there are a few further steps to enable it with PhpStorm.

 Once installed and turned on, you can run the process you want to profile and it will start capturing data, in the format